shreyanshxt/Mlunet-Brain-Tumor-Segmentation/README.md

 # 🧠 Brain Tumor Detection using Attention-Enhanced ML-UNet and Multi-Level Feature Fusion

-> **A clinically motivated deep learning framework for robust brain tumor detection from MRI scans using Attention mechanisms, ML-UNet architecture, and hierarchical feature fusion.**
+> **A Still progess clinically motivated deep learning framework for robust brain tumor detection from MRI scans using Attention mechanisms, ML-UNet architecture, and hierarchical feature fusion, looking for collaborators for research and development**

 ---